"Kids React to... Websites! This episode: TV Tropes!"

 Shane Dawson: "I've never done it... only three times... on all three of my channels."

-Recycled Set: The YouTubers appear on the other React series' sets rather than using an original set, and neither their age or gender have an effect on what set they appear on, although they've ensured that returning guests get the same backdrop as before for continuity's sake.
-The only thing that's unique to this React is a small YouTubers React cling covering the laptop's logo.
+Recycled Set: Up until episode 22 when they finally got a new set of their own, the YouTubers appeared on the other React series' sets* Which according to this behind-the-scenes video posted by Shay Carl, it's all one set. instead of an original set, and neither their age or gender had an effect on what set they appear on, although returning guests got the same backdrop as before for continuity's sake.
+The only thing that was unique to this React series before the new set was a small YouTubers React cling covering the laptop's logo, which still appears in newer episodes.